 Start – Qianmem Subway Station

 Walk south through the central Beijing hutongs and through the famous Dashilan Commercial Street.
 Here you can purchase anything China related, so this is the time to pick up gifts for those back home.
 The prices here are mostly non-negotiable, however they are also some of the most reasonable in the whole city.
+The cost of living in Beijing is low, so if you’re here as a tourist then you can find some great bargains!

 At the end of the road you will find yourself at Qianmen Street, the central road leading back towards Tian’anmen Square.
 Walk north towards the Qianmem gatehouse and pass directly underneath.